manan-ec/manan-ec.github.io/devlog/feb24-week-2.md

 - 16:00 - Evaluated removing group component controllers from `_controllers` map in `LayoutPlanner`.
 - 17:30 - Refactored `LayoutPlanner` to use `canvasjs/Canvas` in place of `LayoutCanvas`.
 - 19:00 - Refactored to properly attach/detach events when `canvasObject`s are attached/detached.
+- 20:00 - Figured out the cause of stairs issue.

+Sign out @20:00